efedoganay/leetcode-solutions/README.md

 # leetcode-solutions
-This repo contains the Java solutions of various leetcode problems.
+This repo contains the solutions of various leetcode problems written in Java.